 Repo orting manual no. & Licence condition ref.
-Audit Priority Compliance Rating Issue 1/2014 123 Licence clause 15.1 A licensee must report to the Authority, in the manner prescribed, if a licensee is under external administration or there is a significant change in the circumstances upon which the licence was granted which may affect a licensee's ability to meet its Priority 3 Non-compliant 2 Obligation 123: Licence condition 15.1 (c) required BP2 to notify the Authority of its name change within 10 business days of the change.
-The Manager, Market Operations confirmed that BP2 did notify the Authority of that change, however BP2 was unable to provide evidence of that advice being submitted within the required timeframe.
-BP2 has not developed procedures to guide staff on the actions to be taken following such a change.
-The previous performance audit report 469 obligations.
+Audit Priority Compliance Rating Issue 1/2014 469 Licence clause 15.1 A licensee must report to the Authority, in the manner prescribed, if a licensee is under external administration or there is a significant change in the circumstances upon which the licence was granted which may affect a licensee's ability to meet its obligations.
 Electricity Industry Metering Code clause 6.1(2) A user must, in relation to a network on which it has an access contract, comply with the rules, procedures, agreements and criteria prescribed.
-Priority 4 Compliant 4 recommended that metering communication procedures be formalised.
-BP2 has not formalised such procedures, which exposes the business to some risk of staff not understanding and/or not complying with Licence and Metering Code requirements.
-For example: • Where there is a need for relevant BP2 staff to have a full working understanding of any relevant aspects of Western Power's Metrology Procedure, Mandatory Link Criteria and Communication Rules.
-Recommendation 1/2014 BP2 develop simple guidance ensuring that relevant staff: • Are aware of BP2's obligation Licence condition and Metaler Recognise instances which such as any new metering • Follow the correct proceduthose requirements. ations under stering Code th trigger thos activity the relevant se requirements, Action Plan 1/2014 BP2 will develop a guidance document, which outlines: BP2's key obligations under the relevant Licence condition and Metering Code Instances which trigger those requirements.
+Priority 3 Priority 4 Non- compliant 2 Compliant 4 Obligation 123: Licence condition 15.1 (c) required BP1 to notify the Authority of its name change within 10 business days of the change.
+The Manager, Market Operations confirmed that BP1 did notify the Authority of that change, however BP1 was unable to provide evidence of that advice being submitted within the required timeframe.
+BP1 has not developed procedures to guide staff on the actions to be taken following such a change.
+The previous performance audit report recommended that metering communication procedures be formalised.
+BP1 has not formalised such procedures, which exposes the business to some risk of staff not understanding and/or not complying with Licence and Metering Code requirements.
+For example: Where there is a need for relevant BP1 staff to have a full working understanding of any relevant aspects of Western Power's Metrology Procedure, Mandatory Link Criteria and Communication Rules.
+Recommendation 1/2014 BP1 develop simple guidance ensuring that relevant staff: Are aware of BP1's obliga Licence condition and Me Recognise instances which such as any new metering Follow the correct procedu those requirements. ations under tering Code h trigger thos activity the relevant se requirements, Action Plan 1/2014 BP1 will develop a guidance document, which outlines: BP1's key obligations under the relevant Licence condition and Metering Code Instances which trigger those requirements.
 The guidance document will be communicated to relevant staff.
-Responsible Person: General Manager Finance & Accounting Target Date: 31 March 2015
+Responsible Person: General Manager Finance &amp; Accounting Target Date: 31 March 2015